Gfrim/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that creates a directory in the /tmp/ directory A script to move the file betty in the tmp directory into my_first_directory directory in the /tmp/ directory A script to delete the file betty in the directory /tmp/my_first_directory/
+A script that creates a directory in the /tmp/ directory A script to move the file betty in the tmp directory into my_first_directory directory in the /tmp/ directory A script to delete the file betty in the directory /tmp/my_first_directory/ A script to delete my_first_directory in the /tmp/ directory